Introduction to Trading Discipline

 Pitchforks are a form of market geometry and I use them extensively in my analysis.

-I look out for my entry conditions on a 5 minute chart and enter positions from that same chart.
-This allows me to limit my risk as much as possible but it also acts as confirmation that price is getting ready to reverse.
+I look out for my entry conditions on a 5-minute chart and enter positions from that same chart.
+This allows me to limit my risk as much as possible but it also acts as confirmation that the price is getting ready to reverse.

 Step 4: Managing my open position until my targets are hit or my trailing stop gets taken out